 Social Development

 The techniques are relatively simple.
-Everyday the coach or parent or teacher spends one on one time to teach social interaction.
+Everyday the coach or parent or teacher spends one on onetime to teach social interaction.
 All the procedures are explained in a book.
-The book maps out social development into 26 stages.
-The coach or parent knows which level of development the child is at and what techniques need to be taught next.
-Improvement in social development can be easily measured by the checklist the book offers.
-More information can be obtained at the RDI Internet website at http://www.rdiconnect.com.
-This website offers parent training seminars and support networks.
+The book maps outsocial development into 26 stages.
+The coach or parent knows which level of development thechild is at and what techniques need to be taught next.
+Improvement in social development canbe easily measured by the checklist the book offers.
+More information can be obtained at the RDIInternet website at https://www.rdiconnect.com.
+This website offers parent training seminars andsupport networks.

 Auditory Training

 Some children may be sensitive to the sound of their own chewing.
-These children often do not chew their food because of this sensitivity.
-These children may have an overly sensitive trigeminal nerve.
-One treatment approach is to gently massage the trigeminal nerve until it is less sensitive.
-The procedure is described at Handle Institute’s web site: http://www.handle.org/activity/facetap.html.
+These children often do notchew their food because of this sensitivity.
+These children may have an overly sensitivetrigeminal nerve.
+One treatment approach is to gently massage the trigeminal nerve until it is lesssensitive.
+The procedure is described at Handle Institute’s web site:https://www.handle.org/activity/facetap.html.

 Near Point Vision Therapy